-- Providing learning opportunities can help build organisational effectiveness as well as enabling staff to achieve personal and career goals which can increase employee engagement.
+- Providing relevant learning opportunities can build organisational effectiveness as well as enabling staff to achieve personal and career goals which can increase employee engagement.

-- Having a clear idea of what needs to be learned and the outcomes that are expected provides a foundation for L&D professionals to evaluate effectiveness and demonstrate the impact of L&D to the organisation.
+- Having a clear idea of the performance standards expected provides a foundation for L&D professionals to evaluate effectiveness and demonstrate the impact and transfer of learning.

 Preparing for a learning needs analysis

-Engaging with a variety of stakeholders, including subject matter experts, operational managers and the intended learner group, is vital and they need to be consulted with early in the process.
+Engaging with a variety of stakeholders, including subject matter experts, operational managers and the impacted employees, is vital and they need to be consulted from the outset.
 This also continues when the results are communicated.

 Levels of learning needs analysis

-Analysis of learning and development needs can be done at a number of levels:
+Analysis of learning and development needs can be done for:

-For the organisation as a whole - to analyse the amount and types of learning needed to ensure that all employees have the right capabilities to perform in line with the organisation’s strategy.
+The whole organisation - to analyse the amount and types of learning needed to ensure that all employees have the right capabilities to perform in line with the organisation’s strategy.

-For a specific department, project or area of work - new projects and opportunities require new ways of working or reorganisation, while restructuring also necessitates changes in roles.
+Aa specific department, project or workstream - new projects and opportunities require new ways of working or reorganisation, while restructuring also impacts.

-For individuals - linking their own personal learning and development needs to those of the business, often carried out as part of performance review.
+Individuals - linking personal L&D needs to those of the business, often carried out as part of development review.
 See our factsheets on performance management and performance appraisal for more information.

-The relevant function (for example, L&D or HR) needs to ensure that analyses carried out at any of these three levels are integrated and not seen in isolation.
+The relevant team (for example, L&D or HR) needs to ensure that analyses carried out at any of these three levels are integrated and not seen in isolation.

 The ‘RAM’ approach

-While it’s critical that any assessment of learning needs should be careful and thorough, in today’s rapidly-changing business environment such a process also needs to be agile and readily responsive.
-We’ve developed an approach we call ‘RAM’ (Relevance, Alignment, Measurement) based on our research with the University of Portsmouth.
+While it’s critical that any assessment of learning needs should be careful and thorough such a process also needs to be agile and readily responsive.
+Drawing on research findings, we developed an approach to learning known as RAM (Relevance, Alignment, Measurement) that still has value today.
+It’s based on the need for:

 Find out more on measuring and evaluating learning outcomes.

-Knowing which jobs will be done now as well as those proposed in the future is the first step when reviewing skills needs.
-Keeping an open mind helps future proof in this process; nobody honestly knows what jobs will exist in the future, however being agile and prepared for them is important.
-Next, for each category of employees covered, the following questions can be considered:
+Knowing which current performance standards, as well as those expected in future, is the first step when reviewing skills needs.
+Keeping an open mind helps; nobody honestly knows what jobs will exist in the future, so developing agility and allowing people to be prepared for them is important.
+Next, for each category of employees covered, consider the following questions:

-- Which capabilities will be required to carry out the job? (the person specification)
+- Which capabilities will be required to carry out the riles? (the person specification)?

-- Which capabilities do existing employees possess? (a formal or informal skills analysis)
+- Which capabilities already exist in the workforce (a formal or informal skills analysis)?